jwoglom/tconnectsync/README.md

 TIMEZONE_NAME='America/New_York'
 ```

-These values can alternatively be specified via environment variables.

-The .env file contains your t:connect username and password, Tandem pump serial number (which is utilized in API calls to t:connect), your Nightscout URL and secret token (for uploading data to Nightscout), and local timezone (the timezone used in t:connect).
+This file contains your t:connect username and password, Tandem pump serial number (which is utilized in API calls to t:connect), your Nightscout URL and secret token (for uploading data to Nightscout), and local timezone (the timezone used in t:connect).

+(Alternatively, these values can be specified via environment variables.)

 ### Installation via Pip

 This is the easiest method to install.

-First, ensure that you have **Python 3** with **Pip** installed on your
+First, ensure that you have **Python 3** with **Pip** installed:

-Linux machine.
-Then, install tconnectsync from pip:
+* **On MacOS:** Open Terminal.
+Install [Homebrew](https://brew.sh/), and then run `brew install python3`
+* **On Linux:** Follow your distribution's specific instructions.
+  For Debian/Ubuntu based distros, `sudo apt install python3 python3-pip`
+* **On Windows:** Install Ubuntu under the [Windows Subsystem for Linux](https://ubuntu.com/wsl).
+  Open the Ubuntu Terminal, then run `sudo apt install python3 python3-pip`.
+  Perform the remainder of the steps under the Ubuntu environment.

+Now install the `tconnectsync` package with pip:

 ```
 $ pip3 install tconnectsync
 ```

+If the pip3 command is not found, run `python3 -m pip install tconnectsync` instead.

 After this, you should be able to view tconnectsync's help with:
 ```